Skip to main content

 Then choose by work style:

-- Use a qualitative analysis suite when your team needs coding, memos, project structure, and a CAQDAS-style environment.
+• Use a qualitative research suite when your team needs formal coding, memos, and a full study project.

-- Use prompt workflows when the source set is small, the stakes are low, and a researcher can check each theme against the transcript.
+• Use a prompt when there are few sources, the risk is low, and a researcher can check each theme against the transcript.

 AI interview analysis tools compared